What Jobs Can You Get with a Marketing Degree

 9. Advertising Coordinator

-Advertising coordinators help organize ad campaigns for print, digital, and broadcast media.
+Advertising coordinators help organize ad campaigns for print, digital,

 Job Responsibilities: - Coordinating ad placements